You're Doing the Right Things for Your Pastors.

 You're Solving a Pastor-Specific Problem with Generic Financial Advice

-Clergy face the most complex personal financial situation of any profession in America:
+Clergy finances are the most complex personal financial situation of any profession in America.
+And your pastors are being served by professionals who have never studied them.

 You're Treating Financial Stress as Individual Crises Instead of a System-Wide Pattern